FarronF/limerick-council-meetings/meetings/2024/09/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting Metropolitan District of Limerick - 15th July 2024.md

 **REPLY**: Limerick City and County Council employs two dog wardens, a kennel assistant and

-administrative support in operating the LCCC Dog Shelter and in enforcing the Control of--- 11
+administrative support in operating the LCCC Dog Shelter and in enforcing the Control of
+---
+11

 Dogs Act, including regulations regarding restricted dog breeds.
 The team responds to all